On the Western tip of the island of

 Lilienthal.

 who invented gliders.
-He was the first person to
+Lilienthal was the first

-make well-documented and successful repeated
+person to make well-documented and successful

-nearby town of Anklam, which is located on the
+Lilienthal was born in the nearby town of Anklam, which is located on the

-main land, just off the island on the Peene
+main land, across the Peene

 age.
 His